 - Swelling around the joint

 X-rays.
-These studies provide images of dense structures, such as bone, and are very helpful in diagnosing chondroblastomas.
+X-rays provide images of dense structures, such as bone, and are very helpful in diagnosing chondroblastomas.

-Most chondroblastomas are small (1 to 4 cm), round tumors.
-On x-ray images, they are often surrounded by a thin rim of white bone.
+Most chondroblastomas are small (1 to 4 cm), round tumors immediately adjacent to the ends of bones.
+On X-ray images, they are often surrounded by a thin rim of white bone.
 Some will cause the edge of the bone to push out, but rarely do the tumors extend past the bone and into the surrounding soft tissue.
-In about 25 to 40 percent of cases, an x-ray will show calcifications (white spots) inside the tumor.
+In about 25 to 40% of cases, an X-ray will show calcifications (white spots) inside the tumor.

 Computerized tomography (CT) scans.
-More detailed than a plain x-ray, a CT scan can help your doctor further evaluate the tumor and plan your treatment.
+More detailed than a plain X-ray, a CT scan can help the doctor further evaluate the tumor and plan your or your child's treatment.
 Calcifications inside the tumor are more likely to be visible on a CT scan.

 Magnetic resonance imaging (MRI) scans.
-These studies provide clear images of the body's soft tissues.
-An MRI scan will help your doctor better see the edges of the tumor and determine whether it has expanded out of the bone and into nearby tissues.
+MRi scans provide clear images of the body's soft tissues.
+An MRI scan will help the doctor better see the edges of the tumor and determine whether it has expanded out of the bone and into nearby tissues.
 It will also show areas of inflammation that typically surround a tumor.

 Biopsy.
 A biopsy is often necessary to confirm the diagnosis of chondroblastoma.
 In a biopsy, a sample of tissue is taken from the tumor and examined under a microscope.

 Under a microscope, chondroblastomas have a background that looks like cartilage and a mix of cells, some of which look like cartilage-making cells (these have nuclei that look like coffee beans).
-Calcifications may be seen throughout the tumor in a pattern that resembles "chicken wire."
+Calcifications may be seen weaving throughout the tumor in a pattern that resembles chicken wire.

-Tests will help your doctor differentiate a chondroblastoma from other tumors that have a similar appearance, such as a giant cell tumor, enchondroma, aneurysmal bone cyst, infection of the bone (osteomyelitis), or clear-cell chondrosarcoma.
+Tests will help the doctor differentiate a chondroblastoma from other tumors that have a similar appearance, such as a giant cell tumor, enchondroma, aneurysmal bone cyst, infection of the bone (osteomyelitis), chondroblastoma-like osteosarcoma, or clear-cell chondrosarcoma.

 It is very important to differentiate a chondroblastoma from a more aggressive tumor like a chondrosarcoma.
 A pathologist (a doctor who identifies diseases by studying abnormal cells) will review the tissue sample and do special tests to help determine the diagnosis.

-Without treatment, a chondroblastoma will continue to grow and destroy the surrounding bone, so treatment is always necessary.
+Without treatment, a chondroblastoma will likely continue to grow and destroy the surrounding bone, so treatment is almost always necessary.
 The goals of treatment are to:

 - Remove the tumor

-Surgery is always the preferred treatment for chondroblastomas; however, there are some cases in which a tumor cannot be removed safely or effectively due to its location or size.
-In this case, your doctor may recommend nonsurgical treatment.
+Surgery is often the preferred treatment for chondroblastomas; however, there are some cases in which a tumor cannot be removed safely or effectively due to its location or size.
+In this case, the doctor may recommend nonsurgical treatment.

 Nonsurgical treatment may include: